-As any startup founder knows, after all, brilliant ideas die before they are actualized all the time, whether due to financial struggles, incorrect internal process engineering, ineffective cooperation within the team, insufficient demand, lack of appropriate implementation tools, or stiff market competition.
-In software development, there are additional pitfalls: changes to scope and functionality, transformation of the root of the project, and unqualified or overstretched vendors are common ones.
+As any startup founder knows, after all, brilliant ideas die before they are actualized all the time.
+This could be due to financial struggles, incorrect internal process engineering, ineffective team dynamics, insufficient demand, lack of appropriate implementation tools, or stiff market competition.
+In software development, there are additional obstacles: changes to scope and functionality, transformation of the root of the project, and unqualified or overstretched vendors are common ones.

 Proof of Concept (PoC)

-Risk and uncertainty are inevitable at the start of any innovative project, but it’s possible (and smart) to minimize that risk by obtaining proof that the new product will work before investing time, money, and other resources into bringing the idea to life.
-In software development, it is wise do create your proof of concept before committing to full-blown development, as any innovative idea needs to be tested at the pre-development stage and prior to attracting investors.
+Risk and uncertainty are inevitable at the start of any innovative project, but it’s possible (and smart) to minimize that risk by proving that the new product will work before investing time, money, and other resources into it.
+In software development, this means creating your proof of concept before committing to full-blown development, as any innovative idea needs to be tested at the pre-development stage and prior to attracting investors.

-It might be tempting to take successful businesses as inspiration, thinking that developing a similar product will bring automatic success.
-However, it is invaluable to remember the concept of survivorship bias — essentially, looking at success stories as inevitabilities while forgetting all the similar concepts that failed.
-Though emulating previous successes is certainly a worthwhile goal, it’s always important to invest in research researching the market conditions, studying competitors, and identifying unique selling propositions.
+It might be tempting to take successful businesses as inspiration, thinking that developing a similar product to theirs will bring inevitable success.
+However, it is invaluable to remember the concept of survivorship bias: looking at success stories as inevitabilities while forgetting all the similar concepts that failed.
+Though emulating previous successes is certainly a worthwhile goal, it’s always important to invest in researching the market conditions, studying competitors, and identifying unique selling propositions.

-Proof of concept comes as a demonstration of the practical feasibility and potential success of a method, idea, or technology.
-Even when a startup’s tech stack is mainstream, a proof of concept helps compare the effectiveness of applying a specific technical solution to the given task with the purpose of reaching an optimal result within the startup’s specific tasks.
+A “proof of concept” is a demonstration of the practical feasibility and potential success of a method, idea, or technology.
+Even when a startup’s tech stack is mainstream, a proof of concept helps compare its effectiveness for reaching an optimal result within the startup’s specific tasks.

-To summarize, a well-delivered proof of concept helps to answer the following questions:
+To summarize, a well-delivered proof of concept helps answer the following questions:

 - Is the idea technically viable?